 American Samoa, South Pacific

-American Samoa felt raw and real — the kind of place that reminds you how vast and connected our world really is.
-As I wrapped up my South Pacific journey, I couldn’t help but feel grateful — for the people, the landscapes, and the stories that tied these islands together like pearls across the ocean.
+American Samoa felt raw and real, the kind of place that reminds you how vast and connected our world really is.

 2025-02